hansikaalone10-hash/y2k-portal-game-/README.md

 ## 💬 About
 This was my first web dev experiment — combining creativity, aesthetics, and coding.
-It taught me how logic and imagination can blend perfectly in a single project! 🚀
+It taught me how logic and imagination can blend perfectly in a single project! 🚀 currently working on only pc